Skip to main content

 2. SYNTHESISE the implications — what follows from the argument?

-3. OPEN OUTWARD — gesture toward the significance of the argument beyond the essay.
+3. OPEN OUTWARD — gesture towards the significance of the argument beyond the essay.

 What does it mean for contemporary politics that Animal Farm remains as relevant as it was in 1945?
 What does Morrison's argument about fiction and moral complexity mean for how we should read other difficult texts?
 What does Mandela's concept of freedom as an internal state mean for how we think about oppression in our own contexts?